 - a.
-These Regulations shall be called the Bachelor of Commerce (Integrated with CMA(US))Degree Program Regulations and Curriculum 2024-2027. - b.
+These Regulations shall be called the Bachelor of Commerce Degree Program Regulations and Curriculum 2024-2027. - b.
 These Regulations are subject to, and pursuant to the Academic Regulations. - c.
-These Regulations shall be applicable to the ongoing Bachelor of Commerce (Integrated with CMA(US))Degree Programs of the 2024-2027 batch, and to all other Bachelor of Commerce (Integrated with CMA(US)) Degree Programs which may be introduced in future. - d.
-These Regulations shall supersede all the earlier Bachelor of Commerce (Integrated with CMA(US)) Degree Program Regulations and Curriculum, along with all the amendments thereto. - e.
+These Regulations shall be applicable to the ongoing Bachelor of Commerce Degree Programs of the 2024-2027 batch, and to all other Bachelor of Commerce Degree Programs which may be introduced in future. - d.
+These Regulations shall supersede all the earlier Bachelor of Commerce Degree Program Regulations and Curriculum, along with all the amendments thereto. - e.
 These Regulations shall come into force from the Academic Year 2024-2025.